Today I want to share three paintings of a range of paintings I am working on for an art exhibition.

 The struggle to get through difficult times, almost like entering another world, feeling detached from reality…

-Sometimes it feels like everything in your life spiralled out of control, then is the time to lay back for a moment, be with what is and wait the time out while thinking through decisions.
+Sometimes it feels like everything in your life spiraled out of control, then is the time to lay back for a moment, be with what is and wait the time out while thinking through decisions.
 This is about a time like that…

-Tangled in thoughts and life, working through stuff in your busy mind, but, still in thought for a moment, letting life happen to you, knowing that you need to take a bit of time out for things to fall in place, the girl on the chair with wings is symbolic of a breakthrough, already in the process.
-Ravens as messengers to the God’s, tangled, not able to get the message through…
+Tangled in thoughts and life, working through stuff in your busy mind, but, still in thought for a moment, letting life happens to you, knowing that you need to take a bit of time out for things to fall in place, the girl on the chair with wings is symbolic of a breakthrough, already in the process.
+Ravens, as messengers to the God’s, tangled, not able to get the message through…